INSIGHTS IN ACTION

 • Contraction, or revenue lost due to downgraded subscriptions (decreases net new ARR)

-• Churn, due to canceled subscriptions (decreases net new ARR)
+• Churn, due to how many customers canceled subscriptions (decreases net new ARR)

 Trying to maximize ARR growth with high levels of churn is like trying to fill a leaky bucket.
-Adding water to the bucket is like adding revenue to the business, while the water leaking out is like churn.
+Adding water to the bucket is like customer acquisition for the business, while the water leaking out is like churned customers.
 The bigger the leak, the harder it will be to accumulate water in the bucket.

-In other words, SaaS firms with a churn problem will be fighting an uphill battle with both ARR growth and customer lifetime value.
+In other words, SaaS businesses with a churn problem will be fighting an uphill battle with both ARR growth and customer lifetime value.

 cta-saas-ceo-guide-to-finance-and-accounting